simplyaubs/tutorials.gschool.it/source/group_workflow_with_git.md

 # Group workflow with Github

-# We need to learn about emojis so we can add some :sparkles:
+# We need to learn about emojis so we can add some :sparkles: Some Changes here!
-*this ^

 ## References
 * [Git book](http://git-scm.com/book/){:target="_blank"}